xLoge/RSA/README.md

 # Speed

-* MPZ Version is as fast as Openssl
+* GMP Version is as fast as openssl